Engage with Our Students

 Note that these events are conducted on Cornell Tech’s campus in New York City and do not coincide with Ithaca-based Cornell University Career Fairs.

-Fall Blitz Interviewing Event - Friday, October 27, 2017 @ 2-6 PM is mainly for companies ready to extend offers to students upon graduation with full-time jobs and internships in the fall.
+Fall Blitz Interviewing Events are mainly for companies ready to extend offers to students upon graduation with full-time jobs and internships in the fall.

-Spring Blitz Interviewing Event - Friday, April 20, 2018 @ 2-6 PM is for companies conducting ‘just in time’ hiring for full-time roles and summer internships.
+Spring Blitz Interviewing Events are for companies conducting ‘just in time’ hiring for full-time roles and summer internships.

 Tech Talks & Company Presentations